-Hunter Creek Trail is a 5.7 mile heavily trafficked out and back trail located near Reno, NV that features a waterfall and is good for all skill levels.
+Hunter Creek Trail is a 5.7 mile heavily trafficked out and back trail located near Reno, NV that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs and horses are also able to use this trail.

 Directions from Reno: 80 East to McCarran North Exit, go south on McCarran Blvd and make a right on Mayberrry Rd., Turn left on Plateau Rd., Turn right on Woodchuck Dr. and follow it until it dead ends at the trailhead.

 Rode some sick waves at the waterfall.

 Very little shade until you get close to the falls.
 Can get crowded on weekends- would do on weekday or very early on a weekend.
 It's not easy- moderate at least.

 Make it out here early in the morning.
 If you don't, you'll run into a ton of unleashed dogs and wild people (weekend).
 I'm sure it's a lot easier to deal with on a weekday.
 I did this one a couple weeks ago; very fun, and got in there early.
 A great hike to keep you and the pup with at least an elevated heartbeat.
 Leave before dawn, and you'll be fine...

 I hiked this trail in the Thanksgiving afternoon, so the traffic was light.
 Upper part of the trail was frozen and slippery especially near the water, you definitely need to have a pair of good hiking boots and hiking pole.
 The trail was beautiful with all the snow so was the frozen waterfall.